 The clients you see in this list can tell you the following information:

-Client name, which is also the name of the machine the client is installed and running from.
+Client name, which is also the name of the machine the client is installed on and running from.

 - Pooled or not pooled:

-Clients listed as "Not pooled" are, in most cases, specific clients that are set aside to run Bridge (legacy) schedules, which includes refreshes for data sources that connect to file data.
+Clients listed as "Not pooled" are, in most cases, specific clients that are set aside to run Bridge (legacy) schedules, which includes scheduled refreshes for data sources that connect to file data.

 Clients that are integrated with Tableau Desktop (versions 2018.1 and earlier) will not have version numbers listed.